 A new interpretation of Art Deco typefaces in both upper and lowercase

-Qi is a family of six Art Deco typeface designs I recently finished.
-Copies of these fonts are available for sale on MyFonts and Fontspring.
-(Get 'em while they're still hot).
+Qi is a family of six Art Deco typeface designs I designed.
 The fonts contain all the European characters, diacritical marks, numerals, punctuation and other glyphs that should be expected in any good font.
 Each style comes in both OpenType, TrueType and web type versions.

 People keep asking me how to pronounce Qi and where I got the name.
 Well, I'm not sure of the pronunciation — I don't think I've tried to pronounce it.
 I mostly chose the name because I liked the way the uppercase Q and the lowercase i looked together.
 I suppose you're free to pronounce it any way you might like.